linuxha/Apple-1-6800/README.md

 ## Assemble for the the clone board

-I expect this code will work on the clone board and the only difference between this code and the original
+I expect this code will work on the clone board.

 ```
 make wozmon.s19